garyhan77/garyhan77.github.io/README.md

 # Website_Design_Projects
-These are some of my website design projects implemented with html \n Copy this link into your web browser's address bar: garyhan77.github.io
+These are some of my website design projects implemented with html

+Copy this link into your web browser's address bar: garyhan77.github.io